 Hatch Memorial Shell

-It seems like the Hatch Memorial Shell has always been sitting on Boston’s Esplanade along the Charles River.
-It is part of Boston’s identity.
-However, our beloved Shell had a slightly rocky beginning.
+For many of those from Boston and the surrounding area, it seems like the Hatch Memorial Shell has always been sitting on the city’s Esplanade along the Charles River.
+Afterall, it’s a core element of Boston’s identity.
+However, as many of those same people don’t know, their beloved Shell had a somewhat rocky beginning.

-Edward A. Hatch, whose name is now part of the shell, came from a family in Massachusetts who had made a fortune in trade.
-Upon his death in 1910, his sister Maria inherited his estate and died in 1926, leaving a $300,000 trust for a park or memorial open to the public.
-Unfortunately, the trustee of the estate died before executing the terms of the trust and it went undiscovered until 1936.
-After the metal shell was destroyed by a devastating hurricane in 1938, the new trustees agreed that the money would go to the construction of a permanent shell on the Esplanade.
+In 1938, a devastating hurricane destroyed the shell, but a new one was able to be built thanks to the generosity of the Hatch family of Massachusetts, who had made a fortune in international trade.
+Upon Edward A. Hatch’s death in 1910, his sister Maria inherited his estate and she left a $300,000 trust (about $5.3M in 2024) to fund a public park or memorial when she died in 1926.
+The trustee of her estate died before executing the terms of the trust, however, and it went undiscovered until 1936.
+After the hurricane leveled the second shell, the new trustees agreed that the money should go to the construction of a second permanent one (which was named the Hatch Memorial Shell, understandably).

-The permanent shell was designed by Richard J. Shaw, a Boston architect known for designing churches.
-The Art Deco design, with intricate woodwork adorning the interior and a terrazzo tile roof, was dedicated on July 2, 1940 — a dream come true for Arthur Fiedler and the city of Boston.
-Over the years there have been several renovations, modernizations, and repairs.
-All of these changes have remained true to the original design, including the replacement of the terrazzo roof tiles and restoration of the intricate interior wood paneling done by hand.
+That shell was designed by Richard J. Shaw, a Boston-based architect best known for designing churches.
+The art deco design, which features intricate woodwork adorning the interior and a terrazzo tile roof, was dedicated on July 2, 1940, which represented a dream come true for Fiedler, area residents and the City of Boston.
+There have been numerous renovations, modernizations and repairs over the decades – including replacement of the terrazzo roof tiles and restoration of the intricate interior wood paneling, both done by hand – but all have remained true to the original design.

 (by Carol Starkey)